acgessler/continue.js/README.md

 var c = new Continuation(100);
 c.AddJob(function(timer) {
     // do some work - use timer() to check how many ms we have left
     // in this time slice.
+If you decide you don't have enough time
+    // left, return a continuation function that finishes the job
+    // up.
+This continuation function will be the next job called,
+    // before any other jobs added via AddJob() run.
 });

 c.AddJob( ... do more work ...);

 // schedule the continuation: by default this runs one slice of work
-// and offloads the rest (f any) to a later point in time.
+// and offloads the rest (if any) to a later point in time.
 To get a
 // callback when the computation finishes, simply add it as a final job
 // using  AddJob().
 c.Schedule();